Alexander-T-Moss/Small-Area-Flow-Comp/TestingAssets/README.md

 ### Modified_Voron_Filament_Card.stl

-This file is a slight edit of the [voron filament card](https://github.com/VoronDesign/Voron-2/blob/Voron2.4/STLs/Test_Prints/Filament_Card.stl), it is made slightly thicker to mitigate any first layer over squish travelling through the print affecting top surfaces
+This file is a slight edit of the [voron filament card](https://github.com/VoronDesign/Voron-2/blob/Voron2.4/STLs/Test_Prints/Filament_Card.stl), it is made slightly thicker to mitigate any first layer over squish/extrusion travelling through the print affecting top surfaces

 ### centre_brace_8x_wago.stl

-This is a file from my [custom V0 project](https://github.com/Alexander-T-Moss/Hex-Zero), I recommend printing it with 2 perimeters as will make lots of long thin infill areas
+This is a file from my [custom V0 project](https://github.com/Alexander-T-Moss/Hex-Zero) (go check it out, *wink wink*), I recommend printing it with 2 perimeters as will make lots of long thin infill areas that are normally quite difficult to print well

 ### cw1_extruder_body.stl

-This is the body of the [CW1 extruder](https://docs.vorondesign.com/hardware.html#mini-stealthburner), I used this in my testing initially as was shown on ellis3dp andI thought it would make a good point to start testing
+This is the body of the [CW1 extruder](https://docs.vorondesign.com/hardware.html#mini-stealthburner), I used this in my testing initially as was shown on ellis3dp and I thought it would make a good point to start testing